-The Brain & Behavior Research Foundation is committed to alleviating the suffering caused by mental illness by awarding scientific grants that will ultimately enable people to live full, happy and productive lives.
-100% of donations for research goes to research selected by world-renowned scientists.
-Since 1987, BBRF has awarded more than $408 million to fund more than 5,900 grants to more than 4,800 scientists around the world.
+The Brain & Behavior Research Foundation, which is committed to alleviating the suffering caused by mental illness by awarding scientific grants that will ultimately enable people to live full, happy and productive lives.
+One hundred percent of donations for research goes to research selected by world-renowned scientists.
+Since 1987, BBRF has awarded more than $418 million to fund more than 6,000 grants to more than 5,000 leading scientists around the world.